How to Do Sun Salutation B (Surya Namaskar B): A Step-by-Step Guide

 Half-Standing-Forward-Bend

-• Raise your palms placing only the fingertips on the floor.
+• Lift your palms, placing only the fingertips on the floor.

-• Lift the head and neck so that the back becomes flat and parallel to the floor.
+• Raise your head and neck, creating a flat back parallel to the floor.

-• Draw the shoulders back to raise the chest and neck lengthening the spine.
+• Draw your shoulders back to lift your chest, lengthening the spine.

 5. Four-Limbed Staff Pose (Chaturanga Dandasana)